Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 --------------------------------------------------
 # SECURITY

+## UFW
+Uncomplicated Firewall, program for managing a netfilter firewall Beware of blocking the SSH port you are using!
+SSH uses port 22 by default, ports 80 and 443 are for the webserver

 ## fail2ban
 As soon as your NextClouPi is connected to the internet it might get attacked.
 Most attacks are probably automated attacks by botnets or scripts trying to break into your System by simply using standard username/password combinations like admin/admin. [fail2ban](https://github.com/fail2ban/fail2ban/wiki/How-fail2ban-works2) scans your webserver logs (which can be found under /var/log/apache2/error.log) for failed login attempts.
 If there are to many failed attempts (default is 6 failed attempts within 10 minutes) fail2ban will ban the attacker's IP address for a certain amount of time (default is 10 minutes).
 If you activate mail alerts you will receive emails when fail2ban locks out certain IP addresses.
 NextCloudPi uses fail2ban to secure Nextcloud logins as well as SSH logins.